chengkuanz/Metronome-Resource-Manager-QNX/README.md

 ## Overview

-This project is a simulation of a metronome resource manager designed for the CST8244 - Real-Time Programming course.
+This project is a metronome simulation developed as part of the CST8244 - Real-Time Programming course.
 The metronome operates using timers to produce a rhythmic pattern based on specified beats per minute (BPM) and time signatures.
 The metronome supports commands to pause, start, stop, and configure its settings through a custom API.
 It is implemented as a QNX resource manager, allowing it to interact with the system through a designated device file `/dev/local/metronome`.

-The project demonstrates the use of multi-threading, pulse messaging, and real-time timer management in a QNX environment.
+The project demonstrates the use of **multi-threading**, **pulse messaging**, and real-time **timer implementation** for in a QNX environment.
 It also handles concurrent command inputs while maintaining the metronome's timing accuracy.

 ## Author
 [Chengkuan Zhao](https://github.com/chengkuanz)